tiisanoja/ruuvi/README.md

 ## Database

 Database is changed from InfluxDB.
 OSS version of InfluxDB v 3.0 is supporting quering only 72h data.
 "InfluxDB 3 Core limits query time ranges to approximately 72 hours."
 It is not suitable to this project anymore.
 So it is time to find an other timeseries database.
 Project has started to use QuestDB.
 It supports InfluxDB API for data insertions.

-Requirement is thta database have to run on RPI4 so there needs to be Arm64 support.
+Seems that DB work directly also with influxDB libraries.

 ## Grafana

 Grafana can be used to present measurements from database.
-It has good support for InfluxDB.
+QuestDB provides db access using postgres API.
+Graphana has free support for it.
 See more from [here](https://grafana.com/oss/grafana/).

 # Change needed to be done to gatt library